Nathin78/Academic-Calculator/README.md

 ## 📜 License
 This project is open-source and avai

-⭐ If you find this project useful, consider giving the repository a star!
+⭐ If you find this project useful, consider giving the repositor

 **Academic Calculator — Making academic calculations simple, fast, and accessible.**